suitcss/suit/doc/naming-conventions.md

 Low-level structural, positional, and visual traits.
 Utilities can be applied directly to any element within a component.

-Syntax: `u-[is]<utilityName>`
+Syntax: `u-<utilityName>`

 <a name="u-utilityName"></a>
 ### u-utilityName

-General utilities must use a camel case name.
+Utilities must use a camel case name.
 What follows is an example of how various utilities can be used to create a simple layout.

 ```html
 <div class="u-cf"> <!-- contain floats -->